s-nlp/touche/README.md

 # Technical

+The proper **Transformers**, **Fastai**, **Bert** libraries are in **requrements.txt**

+# Bert-service for token distributed representation.

+**bert.py**, **lstm_ulmfit.py**, **lstm_ulmfit_cam_obj.py**

-To run some \*.py modules on the restarted machine, we need first to start bert-service which in turn needs restored graph in TensorFlow.
+To run some \*.py modules needed bert-service for bert token distributed representation on the restarted machine, we need first to start bert-service which in turn needs restored graph in TensorFlow.
 Graph restoring and service starting are reproduced in the bash script before the main module starts (**restore_tf_graph.py**, **run_bash_tira3.sh**).
 The one of possible Bert weights are on https://drive.google.com/file/d/17VC9ErQ-xRrmyCUf8Oy5gFF-LcsnJosZ/view?usp=sharing

-The proper **Transformers**, **Fastai**, **Bert** libraries are in **requrements.txt**

-## Degree of comparativeness and comparative structure extraction
+# Degree of comparativeness and comparative structure extraction

 **baseline_cam_obj.py**, **lstm_ulmfit_cam_obj.py**